Vallacar Transit: Bases

-A Ceres Tours Yanson 3rd Generation-Inspired Viking bus while embarking passengers.
+A Ceres Tours Yutong ZK6117HYG bus while embarking passengers.

 Their subsidiaries are sub-divided by bases.
 These are based on their area of their operation, and their base number shall be the prefix number for their bus fleets.
 Yanson Group started this practice in 2005 after they bought out Lilian Express Inc., and felt that re-organizing their company is needed.

 There are four bases under Vallacar Transit Incorporated: